WenboRen/ranking-from-noisy-comparisons/README.md

 # ranking-from-noisy-comparisons

 The codes are for our paper
 "Ren, W., Liu, J. K., & Shroff, N. (2019).
 On Sample Complexity Upper and Lower Bounds for Exact Ranking from Noisy Comparisons.
-In Advances in Neural Information Processing Systems (pp. 10014-10024).", which is accepted for publication in NuerIPS 2019.
+In Advances in Neural Information Processing Systems (pp. 10014-10024)."

 All entities can use the codes as long as you cite this work.